evanx/component-validator/README.md

 #### `end()`

-- "end" the component, for a graceful system exit.
+- "end" the component e.g. for a graceful system exit.

 Note that the component should not `end()` itself.
 Rather it should signal an error via `service.error(this, err).`